Hongyan-Wang/Algorithms_and_Coding/README.md

 This is a repository to record the algorithm &amp; coding learning

 ## Books
+- Learning Algorithms Through Programming and Puzzle - by Alexander Kulikov and Pavel Pevzner
+- Cracking the Coding Interview: 150 Programming Interview Questions and Solutions - by Gayle Laakmann
+- 我的第一本算法书 - by 石田保辉

 ## Course
 Data Structures and Algorithms Specialization https://www.coursera.org/specializations/data-structures-algorithms